kibade/samba-ad-dc/Add-DC-to-Samba4-AD.md

   - Switched the order of the "Start bind" and "Start samba" sections, as it seems better to have samba up and running before bind.
   - Numerous edits made to improve clarity.
+  - Added a "Troubleshooting Hint" to cover a failure mode discovered in testing.
 + v.4.0, released June 23, 2017:
   - Updated "Configure time synch" to provide AD-authenticated time synch.
 + v.3.5, released June 17, 2017: